zumbov2/swissparl/examples/ex1.md

 | Sprecher(-in)		| 8		|
 | Urheber(-in)		| 84		|

-In the first 1000 rows we find four different roles: authors, co-signers, speakers and combatants.
-We want to use this information to get an idea of who frequently collaborated with whom in the Council of States in the past legislature period (December 2015 to November 2019).
+In the first 1000 rows we find four different roles: combatants, co-signers, speakers and authors.
+We want to use this information to get an idea of *who has frequently collaborated with whom in the last term in the Council of States (December 2015 to November 2019)*.

 Businesses of the 50th Legislative Period
 -----------------------------------------

-As a first step, we have to find out which businesses and proposals were submitted to the Council during this period.
+As a first step, we have to find out which businesses and proposals were submitted during this period.
 For this we use the function `get_data` in such a way that only the corresponding businesses are downloaded.
 We get the names and values of the necessary variables with `get_glimpse("Business")`.
 ``` r
 biz <- swissparl::get_data(
   table = "Business",